 Inspired by the hero of The Dig, in the summer I decided to plan a Basil Brown cycle route in his honour.
 Brown, a self-taught local archaeologist, discovered the incredible Saxon ship burial at Sutton Hoo, near Woodbridge, as featured in the film.
 He lived in Rickinghall, so this first leg links Woodbridge to Rickinghall.
 The plan is to publish a complete loop of places linked to his life, so this is the first instalment!
 This route is about 30miles (45km) with 900ft (250m) of ascent.
 It is largely on quiet roads but there are several off-road sections, 1 ford and three busy roads to cross.
 Read on for a route description and a download of the GPX route.

-When you are ready to start, travel down hill from the Bull on New Street on the one-way system, on to St John’s Street on the left and then left again (North) onto the thoroughfare (B1428).
+When you are ready to start, travel down hill from the Bull on New Street on the one-way system.
+Join St John’s Street on the left and then left again (North) onto the thoroughfare (B1428).
 Continue over the lights in Melton and up-hill on Yarmouth Road, keeping a look-out for St Audry’s Road on the left.
 This soon becomes a bridlepath and then after crossing the A12 becomes a byway for about 1.5km of off-road.
 Head left to Bredfield and join EV21.
 Keep on this route through Dallinghoo, Charsfield and then into Hoo.
 Then turn sharp Left (West) along the undulating hills towards Cretingham, turning sharp right at the welcoming Bell Pub.

 Heart of Suffolk